Welcome to today's edition of the Rush 24-7 podcast.

 It has nothing to do with whether she was covert.

-Uh it it has everything to do with Patrick Fitzgerald having to justify his office and his appointment as a special prosecutor, Richard Armitage leaked her name.
+It has everything to do with Patrick Fitzgerald having to justify his office and his appointment as a special prosecutor.

-Uh that was that was never part of the prosecution.
+That was never part of the prosecution.

 And remember, this is a D.C. jury, and there's probably a lot of Bush hatred on the jury.

-It is never no.
+It is never know.

 But remember the Martha Stewart case, ladies and gentlemen, she was charged with something and convicted by the jury of something totally different.

-Uh uh she was the the the jury just engaged in a little class envy and got Martha Stewart.
+She was, the jury just engaged in a little class envy and got Martha Stewart.

-She too was charged with a process crime.
+She, too, was charged with a process crime.

 It's still how the drive-by media continued to portray it.

-You can never ever predict how these things are going to turn turn out when you watch the trial and read analysis of the trial day by day.
+You can never ever predict how these things are going to turn out when you watch the trial and read analysis of the trial day by day.

-Had I I did believe it all.
+I did believe it all.

-I but the problem with these bloggers is that they're much smarter than the average juror is.
+But the problem with these bloggers is that they're much smarter than the average juror is.

 The prosecution was really stumped today.